swallowcamel/nancywiki/Adding-a-custom-favicon.md

-As a default, Nancy will use an icon, of the Nancy logo, as the favicon for any Nancy application unless you provider you own.
+As a default, Nancy will use an icon, of the Nancy logo, as the favicon for any Nancy application unless you provide you own.
 Overriding this behavior, to provide your own custom icon, is very simple

 ## Replacing the default FavIcon
 Simple place a `.ico` or `.png` file, called _favicon_ anywhere in your application path (to learn more about the application root path, please consult the [[The Root Path]] section) and Nancy will recursively scan your application, at start up, for the file.